Quick answer

 Cronos is the native cryptocurrency of the Cronos Chain that identifies as the decentralized utility layer for the Crypto.com ecosystem and its 2026 US National Trust Bank initiatives.
 The transition from MCO to CRO cemented its role as a public blockchain asset with governance rights, moving beyond simple exchange loyalty.
 The institutional bridge through Crypto.com’s parent entity (Foris Dax) conditional bank approval significantly expands CRO’s 2026 trust profile and institutional adoption potential.

 Ecosystem integration shows the role of CRO powering the Crypto.com App, Exchange, and Visa Card tiers, where staking unlocks rebates and rewards.
 Public versus private architecture identifies CRO as an independent, open-source token despite its heavy development by a centralized entity.
-In early 2026, Crypto.com’s parent entity received conditional approval to operate as a US National Trust Bank, significantly expanding the institutional use case for CRO (Source: Finance Research, 2026).
+In February 2026 the US Office of the Comptroller of the Currency granted conditional approval for Foris Dax National Trust Bank, trading as Crypto.com National Trust Bank, a custody charter that does not permit deposit-taking or lending.
+That expands the institutional custody use case around CRO.
 Centralized Exchanges: Navigating Crypto Trading Safely explores how platform architecture supports user security.

 Ready to Elevate Your Trading?